CCSI-Toolset/FOQUS/docs/source/chapt_sdoe/examples-inputresponse.rst

    :alt: Design 11 Red
    :name: fig.irsf-e136-design11red

-   Figure 12: Pairwise Scatterplot of Design 11
+   Figure 12: Pairwise Scatterplot of Design 15

 .. figure:: figs/irsf-e136-design7lime.png
    :alt: Design 7 Lime
    :name: fig.irsf-e136-design7lime

-   Figure 13: Pairwise Scatterplot of Design 7
+   Figure 13: Pairwise Scatterplot of Design 10

 To determine how well a design fills the response space, we will look at the histogram for the response, Y, in the bottom-right for each of the designs and see how evenly spread the values appear.
 If we had a two- or higher-dimensional response space, we would examine the scatterplot(s) for the response variables for even spacing.
 We can confirm that Design 1 (purple) does have the best space-filling in the response space of the three.
 The values of the response are evenly spread throughout the space, with no large gaps.
-By contrast, Design 11 (red) has many holes and gaps in the response space.
+By contrast, Design 15 (red) has many holes and gaps in the response space.

-Even though the criterion value for response space-filling in Design 7 (green) is less than half that of Design 1 (purple), the response space-filling in Design 7 seems to fill the space fairly well.
+Even though the criterion value for response space-filling in Design 10 (green) is less than Design 1 (purple), the response space-filling in Design 10 seems to fill the space fairly well.
 The differences in criterion values provide a useful summary of the trade-offs but it is important to also examine the scatterplots directly for a more intuitive illustration of what these trade-offs will look like in practice.

 To examine input space-filling, we will now look at the scatterplot of the input variables, X1 and X2, located in the top-middle.
 If we had more than two input variables, we would look at a combination of pairwise scatterplots.
 It would be a bit harder to determine how well the space-filling of a given design appeared, so in that case, we rely more heavily on the position of the design on the Pareto front.

-Here, Design 11 (red) definitely has the best input space-filling.
+Here, Design 15 (red) definitely has the best input space-filling.
 The design points are spread apart with no large holes or gaps, covering the entire space well.
-The input space-filling in Design 1 (purple) has many large holes, and even that in Design 7 (green) has a few holes.
+The input space-filling in Design 1 (purple) has many large holes, and even that in Design 10 (green) has a hole or two.

-With this variety of space-filling designs, plus the 8 more located on the Pareto front, it’s easy to see there are many “best” designs for any given weighting of input and response space-filling.
+With this variety of space-filling designs, plus the 12 more located on the Pareto front, it’s easy to see there are many “best” designs for any given weighting of input and response space-filling.
 The Input-Response Space-Filling design tool gives the experimenter the flexibility to consider each design on the Pareto front to find the compromise between input and output space-filling to best fit the experimental objectives.

 8.
 In the case of this example, we were hoping to find a design with good space-filling in both spaces.
-Design 7 (green) is an excellent candidate for this, though to be thorough we should also examine Designs 6 and 8, and even 4, 5, and 9, to see how these other “best” designs balance space-filling uniquely in the two spaces.
+Design 10 (green) is an excellent candidate for this, though to be thorough we should also examine more designs along the Pareto front.
+In particular, Designs 4, 6, 7, and 11, and even 2, 3, and 13, should be explored to see how these other “best” designs balance space-filling uniquely in the two spaces.